 Raja Jasjit Singh Sahib rendered support to the District administration all important issues pertaining to the Bijnor District.
-He pledged all the resources of the Tajpur State.
+He pledged all the resources of the Tajpur Estate.
 He rendered whole hearted support to the British Government during the World War II, by making generous contributions and donations in India’s War efforts.
 He gave generous financial contributions in the “War Purposes Funds”.
 He gifted his favorite personal weapon, a Webley W G Army Model Pistol and auctioned his shikar trophies to generate funds.
 He volunteered to join Army in Mechanized Cavalry and fight the World War II.

-b) He lent the services of his manager of the State, Major John Weikfield, (Retired) for field.
+b) He lent the services of his manager of the Estate, Major John Weikfield, (Retired) for field.
 Who was sent to OTS Mhow and he went to F V School Ahmed Nagar for training.

 c) He contributed Rupees 1000/- annually till the period of World War II, in the War Fund.